rathorsunpreet/cucumber/README.md

 1. Rest-Assured to ping the API endpoints.
 2. Maven as the build tool.
 3. JUnit5 and Cucumber for test-case creation.
-4. Jackson2 (by FasterXML) for serialization of Java Objects to JSON.
-5. Maven Wrapper to allow non-maven users the ability to build and run the tests.
+4. Maven Wrapper to allow non-maven users the ability to build and run the tests.
-6. Blaze (by Fizzed) to remove the long commands and shorten them for ease of use.
+5. Blaze (by Fizzed) to remove the long commands and shorten them for ease of use.
-7. maven-cucumber-reporting (by net.masterthought) for HTML Report generation upon execution of `testAllHTML`.
+6. maven-cucumber-reporting (by net.masterthought) for HTML Report generation upon execution of `testAllHTML`.

 ## Requirements
 * Java 21